antyuntyuntyun/zenn-contents/articles/codecommit_notification.md

         "notificationRuleArn": "arn:aws:codestar-notifications:ap-northeast-1:aaaaa:notificationrule/aaaaa", #mask
         "detail": {
             "beforeCommitId": "1da430df4696193ce4883bd029d7fa650606a078",
             "notificationBody": "A pull request event occurred in the following AWS CodeCommit repository: test-repository.
 The user: arn:aws:iam::aaaaa:user/iam_user_name made a comment or replied to a comment.
 The comment was made on the following Pull Request: 11.
-For more information, go to the AWS CodeCommit console {repogitory_link}, # mask
+For more information, go to the AWS CodeCommit console {repogitory_link}", # mask
             "repositoryId": "aaaaa", # mask
             "commentId": "aaaaa", # mask
             "afterCommitId": "c98211927b2d78bc7bad803b08221a0e0329ce20",